Custom Trip Plan

 Where can I park a car in Budapest?

 Parking in Budapest is not easy to come by.
-The larger hotels often have underground parking facilities attached, though you can expect to pay a high price for the convenience (for example, the Four Seasons charges 9800 HUF ($44) per night for parking).
-For around 5000 HUF a day ($22) you can use a multi-storey car park.
-On street parking is strictly policed.
-There are paid parking bays and you must buy a ticket for the entire time the car is to be parked there, and there are often limits on how long you can leave a car there for.
-For more information and a list of multi-storey car parks, see this link.
-Before deciding to take a car to Budapest consider the various other ways you can get there (bus, train, plane, private transfer) and the fact that the public transport in the city is inexpensive and reliable.
+Larger hotels often have underground parking facilities.
+However, you can expect to pay a high price for convenience, with most luxury hotels charging around $50 per night for parking.
+For around $20 a day, you can use a multi-story car park.
+On-street parking is strictly policed.
+There are paid parking bays, and you must buy a ticket for the entire time the car is to be parked there.
+Certain zones also have time limits, particularly in the most central districts.
+For more information, see this link.
+Before deciding to take a car to Budapest, consider the various other ways you can get there (bus, train, plane, private transfer) and the fact that the public transport in the city is inexpensive and reliable.

 How can I get local currency?